WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 will, and not expose any of this information to the peer

-REQ5: The solution shall enable the usage of autoscaling technologies used in cloud platforms
+REQ5: The solution shall enable the usage of autoscaling technologies used in cloud platforms, without any special consideration for RIPP - its just a web app

-REQ6: The solution shall provide call reliability in the face of failures of the server or client
+REQ6: The solution shall provide call preservation in the face of failures of the server or client.
+It is acceptable for a brief blip of media due to transient packet loss, but thats it

 REQ7: The solution shall support built-in migration, allowing a server to quickly shed load in order to be restarted or upgraded, without any